6 Switch Game Tastes We Need This Generationon March 15, 2017 by Oscar TK

 WarioWare Switch: Garlic

 Almost as if it had been pressed in Wario’s very own microgame factory, the WarioWare title the Switch desperately needs would taste strongly of garlic.
 In fact, the taste molecules would be woven into that plastic so thoroughly, that even the scent would linger within the game box, being unleashed each time it’s opened.
-This is the kind of fully featured manufacturing that would mean you would ruin your Switch carry case if you kept that loose cart inside there.
+This is the kind of fully featured manufacturing that’d ruin your Switch carry case if you kept that loose cart on hand.
 Powerful.
 If you need to give some soup a bit more of an edge, just throw WarioWare into your saucepan while it simmers, scooping it out before you serve.
 Now this is next-gen.

 Super Princess Peach Switch: Peach, with a hint of Princess

 The long-awaited follow up to the DS classic Super Princess Peach would of course have to actually taste of peach.
-This fruity flavour is sure to entice customers to buy the game and keep it in their Switch carry cases for some time, constantly popping it out on the back of the 39 bus to Keynsham to have a sneaky lick.
+This fruity flavour is sure to entice customers to buy the game and keep hold of it, constantly popping it out off their machines on the back of the 39 bus to Keynsham to have a sneaky lick.
 But it wouldn’t just taste like peach.
 There’d be something else.
 Just a hint.
 Just a smidgen.
 A complex, royal flavour, that is unmistakably that of the ruler of the Mushroom Kingdom herself.

 Donkey Kong Country Tropical Switch: Banana-Ape Fusion